Right Arrow

 Technical integration considerations

-Navigating IT/OT convergence presents significant challenges when implementing new systems that must work with legacy equipment.
-Common pitfalls include underestimating master data cleanup requirements where duplicate part numbers or missing tooling routings can derail optimization systems.
+Navigating IT/OT convergence presents major hurdles when implementing new systems that must work with legacy equipment.
+Common pitfalls include underestimating master data cleanup, where duplicate part numbers or missing tooling routings can disrupt optimization systems.

-Organizations should start with advisory mode to build planner trust before enabling auto-dispatch to MES systems.
-Implementation typically requires only 3-4 days for deployment of quality vision platforms that automate quality control and enhance safety (Source: Vloggi AI).
+Organizations should start with advisory mode to build planner trust before activating auto-dispatch to MES systems.
+The deployment of quality vision platforms that automate quality control and enhance safety can often be completed in a matter of days.

 Change management and workforce adoption

-Overcoming employee skepticism about monitoring technologies requires building trust that systems improve safety and efficiency rather than punish workers.
+Overcoming employee skepticism about video AI systems requires building trust that they are tools for coaching and boosting efficiency, not for disciplinary action.
 Successful adoption strategies include:

 1. Transparent communication about system purposes and benefits